Lincolnshire Wolds

 The Lincolnshire Wolds are a range of low hills in Lincolnshire, England.
 The hills run roughly parallel with the North Sea coast, from the Humber Estuary just west of the town of Barton-upon-Humber in North Lincolnshire, towards the flat Lincolnshire Fens in the south-east of the county as far south as the East Lindsey village of East Keal.
 The Wolds form the highest land in eastern England between Yorkshire and Kent.

 Natural England define a Lincolnshire Wolds National Character Area covering an area of 844 km2.
-Within this, an area of 560 km2 is designated as the Lincolnshire Wolds National Landscape, an Area of Outstanding Natural Beauty.
+Within this, an area of 560 km2 is designated as the Lincolnshire Wolds National Landscape, an Area of Outstanding Natural Beauty (AONB).

 Geology

 The Wolds are formed largely from a series of pure marine limestones formed during the Cretaceous period, known collectively as the Chalk Group.
 The chalk overlies a series of other sedimentary strata of late Jurassic/early Cretaceous age.
-The strata dip gently to the east and form a scarp which runs southeast from Barton upon Humber via Caistor before it loses its identity north of Spilsby.
+The strata dip gently to the east and form a scarp which runs southeast from the south bank of the Humber just west of the small town of Barton upon Humber via Caistor before it loses its identity just south of the small town of Spilsby.
 To the north of the Humber Gap, the same formations continue as the Yorkshire Wolds.
 The rock succession in stratigraphic order i.e. youngest/uppermost first, is this: